ksonod/PCO_delay_scan/README.md

 You can move 2 picomotors (axis 1 and axis 2).
 The number of the cursor corresponds to the amount of movement.
 The movement of the picomotor allows us to do the fine tuning of optomechanics.

 ## 3. My main contribution
 Image data acquisition from the sCMOS camera is achieved by utilizing an official package provided by a company ([link](https://www.pco.de/software/third-party-software/)).
 The Matlab codes whose name start with "my" are modified version of the provided codes.
+The modifications that I made can be roughly summarized as follows.
-- <strong>Save Images</strong>: I adjusted the timing of closing the camera in order to acquire multiple images after taking average.
+- <strong>Saving Images</strong>: I adjusted the timing of closing the camera in order to acquire multiple images after taking average.
 Images can be saved in a new folder.
 - <strong>Integration</strong>: I integrated the provided code with the motion control of the delay line stage and optical shutter.
 - <strong>Image Processing</strong>: It is now possible to take average of images.
 Moreover, the difference of images obtained with a closed and opened shutter can be obtained during the process of the image data aquisition.
 I did not use all tools in the package.
 However, I did not delete the ones that were not used because of future possible extension.